Table of Contents

 Last Days – End Times Prophecies

-There are numerable End time, Last Day and Apocalyptic Prophecies all throughout scripture.
+There are numerable End time, Last Day and Apocalyptic Prophecies and eschatology in the Old Testament and all throughout scripture.
 It is from these scripture that scholars have derived their interpretations of how they will all play out.
 Your viewpoint tends to depend on how literal or allegorical you take the scriptures.